Yang-Yuhang/C-_demos/README.md

 ## machine vision
-there are two folders in this directory.
+There are two folders in this directory.
 The outer_trace folder extacts the outer edge of a image, and the multi-object tracking aims to track objects in a video.
 Both of them are implemented with OpenCV 3.4.5.

+## Greedy_Snake
+The game "greedy snake".